pfeiferd/genestrip/README.md

 Regarding analysis, fastq files will processed in one of the following ways:
 1. Reading from the file system: This happens if a *file path* is given after the `-f` option.
 1. *Streaming* from the network: This happens if a *URL* is given after the `-f` option.
 (The corresponding fastq file will not be downloaded to the file system then.)
 1. *Downloading* from the network: This happens if a *URL* is given after the `-f` option *and if the option `-l` or `-ll`* is given, respectively.
-The corresponding fastq file be downloaded if not yet present.
+The corresponding fastq file will be downloaded if not yet present.
 Afterwards, the downloaded file will be processed from the file system.

 A comma-separated list of file paths or URLs or both may be put after `-f` without blanks.
 In this case, related fastq files will be analyzed together and the results will be merged.